 Compensation rates for curriculum instructors employed under part-time contracts are established under rules set forth by the State Board of Community Colleges.
 These rates are based on the instructor's level of academic preparation and are derived from the minimum salaries to be paid to full-time instructors as stipulated by the N.C.
 General Assembly.
 The part-time pay rates for curriculum instructors are established to provide some compensation for the necessary work part-time instructors do outside the classroom (such as grading assignments and conferring with students).
 A current schedule of part-time pay rates for curriculum instructors is available and maintained in the office of the Chief Instructional Officer.

-Contracts for Grant-Funded Employment
+Employment for Grant-Funded Positions

 Orientation of New Employees